Deep Variational Network Toward Blind Image Restoration: Experimental Results

-In this section, we apply our proposed VIRNet in the task of single image super-resolution.
-To train VIRNet, DIV2K~\cite{Timofte_2017_CVPR_Workshops} (containing 800 high quality images) are employed as the HR training data set.
-The LR images are synthesized by the following equation:
+In this section, we apply our proposed VIRNet to blind image super-resolution.
+Following~\cite{wang2021unsupervised}, the DF2K dataset (containing 800 images from DIV2K~\cite{Agustsson_2017_CVPR_Workshops} and 2650 images from Flickr2K~\cite{Timofte_2017_CVPR_Workshops}) was employed as our training data.
+When synthesizing the LR images, we followed the settings of current blind SR literature~\cite{huang2020unfolding,wang2021unsupervised}, i.e.,

-where $\bm{y}$ and $\bm{z}$ denote the LR and HR image, respectively, $\otimes$ represents 2-D convolution operation between $\bm{z}$ and blur kernel $\bm{k}$, $\downarrow_{s}^d$ denotes the direct downsampler with scale facotr $s$, i.e., keeping the upper-left pixel for each distinct $s\times s$ patch and discarding otheres, and $\bm{n}$ is usually set as i.i.d.
+where $\bm{y}$ and $\bm{z}$ denote the low-resolution and high-resolution image respectively, $\otimes$ is the 2-D convolution, $\downarrow_{s}^d$ is the direct\footnote{Extracting the upper-left pixel for each $p\times p$ patch.} downsampler with a scale factor of $s$, and $\bm{n}$ is the i.i.d.
 Gaussian noise with noise level $\sigma$.
-For blur kernel $\bm{k}$, we adopt isotropic Gaussian kernel determined by kernel width $d$ and anisotropic Gaussian kernel determined by covariance matrix $\bm{\Sigma}$ that is generated as follows~\cite{Shocher2018}:
+For the blur kernel $\bm{k}$, we adopted the general anisotropic Gaussian kernel with a size of $21 \times 21$, and its covariance matrix $\bm{\Sigma}$ was generated like~\cite{Shocher2018} during training, i.e.,

-For noise levels, we set the range to [0,25] as suggested in~\cite{zhang2020deep}.
-And more settings about $d$, $\theta$, $l_1$, and $l_2$ on training data set can be seen in the supplementary material.